All of your personal questions regarding birth control and sexual health answered here.

 Yep, not to get too technical, but they “sit” in different places and get along very nicely.

-Does birth control affect my ability to get pregnant when I want to?
+Does birth control affect my ability to get pregnant if I want to?

 Nope!
-None of the birth control methods that we use at our clinic affect your ability to get pregnant when you want to.
+None of the birth control methods that we use at our clinic affect your ability to get pregnant if you want to.

 How long does it take until I am able to get pregnant again?